Serving Illinois and Nationwide

 Administrator- Catherine Hill

-Numerous deficiencies and a staff that is only able to dedicate about an hour and a half of time to each patient per day have earned this home a two star rating out of five.
-This nursing home is in need of improvement in order to be a viable option for your loved ones due to understaffing and a history of failing health inspections.
+Numerous deficiencies and a staff that is only able to dedicate about an hour and a half of time to each patient per day have earned this home a two-star rating out of five.
+This nursing center needs improvement to be a viable option for your loved ones due to understaffing and a history of failing health inspections.

 1601 North Farnsworth Avenue